ZakShearman/simple-discord/README.md

+# Archived
+This project is superseded by my Spring version which (as of writing) I maintain.
+You can find my spring-boot-starter-discord [here](https://github.com/ZakShearman/spring-boot-starter-discord).

 # simple-discord (library)

 Simple-discord is a library for Discord JDA which aims to make a lot of general tasks easier and more efficient out of the box.